slavakung/slavakung.github.io/_pages/community.md

 ## Reviewing ##

-I have served as a reviewer for various journals including TNNLS, AIJ, MLJ, CI, and conferences including IJCAI, ILP, and others.
+I have served as a reviewer for various journals including TNNLS, AIJ, MLJ, AIC, CI, and conferences including IJCAI, ILP, and others.

 ## Advising ##